linode/docs/docs/websites/ecommerce/install-magento-on-ubuntu-16-04.md

         mysql -u root -p

-2. Create a Magento database with a user and permissions.
-In this example, we'll call our database `magento`, use our `magento` UNIX user from the previous section, and our password will be set to `password`.
+2. Create a Magento database instance with a user and permissions.
+In this example, we'll call our database `magento`, use the `magento` UNIX user (which we'll create later), and our password will be set to `password`.
 You should replace `password` with a secure password, and you may optionally replace the other values as well:

         CREATE DATABASE magento;
         GRANT ALL ON magento.* TO magento@localhost IDENTIFIED BY 'password';